ALinuxPerson/try-drop/README.md

   * `derives`: Derives `Debug`, `Copy`, `Clone`, `PartialEq`, `Eq`, `PartialOrd`, `Ord`, `Hash`, and `Default` to all public types if possible.
   * `drop-strategies`: Enables the default drop strategies.
 Each drop strategy is explained below.
 Note that `ds` stands for drop strategies, due to Rust's lack of feature namespacing (I think).
+You can find these drop strategies in the `try_drop::drop_strategies` module.
     * `ds-abort`: A drop strategy which aborts the current program if called.
     * `ds-broadcast`: A drop strategy which broadcasts the error to all receivers.
 This is a heavy drop strategy; it depends on the Tokio broadcast channel and therefore the runtime as it provides a good